spectrocloud/librarium/docs/docs-content/vm-management/architecture.md

 - Both products are made and maintained by the same company, and therefore [work well together](https://docs.portworx.com/cloud-references/auto-disk-provisioning/pure-flash-array/#architecture).
-  Portworks is the [designated CSI](https://github.com/purestorage/pso-csi/tree/master#readme) for managing Pure Storage arrays from Kubernetes.
+  Portworx is the [designated CSI](https://github.com/purestorage/pso-csi/tree/master#readme) for managing Pure Storage arrays from Kubernetes.

 - Portworx provides NFS-based shared volumes (RWX) based on storage pools that are backed by FlashArray storage.